 The captain’s homosexuality does not serve a comic purpose.
 None of the cops use his homosexuality as a joke and his character is not stereotyped as it would be in most shows.
 Yes, he is gay and this is not used as a running gag.
 Kudos for that!

-There’s also this really cute couple that you are GONNA ship till you die.
+There’s also this really cute couple that you are GONNA ship so hard.
 You only see bits of their relationship, so it doesn’t take over the show.
 They are the most supportive, healthy couple on TV because they respect and love each other.
 There’s no toxic masculinity and they set their pride aside to solve their issues.
 That’s the kind of wholesome relationship that we wanna see (and experience?).
 Plus, one of the detectives ships this couple as much as we do and that’s really fun to have a allied on the inside.
 The official YouTube channel even makes fan edits, I mean, what?

 The show is utterly funny without being problematic.
 I’d say it’s one of the least problematic shows on TV right now.
 Plenty of jokes are made but never at someone’s expense.
 The show respects LGBT+ people, persons of colour and women.
 They even acknowledge how hard life can be for them.
 What I like is that male characters aren’t afraid of expressing their feelings and don’t use feminine characteristics as an insult.
 The only thing that was pointed out to me is that two overweight minor characters are stereotyped and some fat shaming comments are made towards them.

 They know how to tell a coming-out story

 One of the detectives came out as bisexual not a while ago.
 Not only did they shatter clichés but they also used the word “bisexual” numerous times (that’s significant, watch any TV show and tell me how many times they use that word – almost never).
 Never once did they use the term “confused” or the “I don’t wanna label myself” kinda crap.